AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 Example:

 ```
  Welcome to Zen Mode, you can type out anything to your
  heart's content and find out your typing speed.
  Typing 'start' will start the typingTimer and
  typing the command 'stop_practice' will stop the practice.
 ```

-User types
+User types:
 - `start`
 - `Some Sample Text`
 - `stop_practice`

-Returns
+Returns:
 ```
 ____________________________________________________________
  You finished the Zen Mode Practice!
-You have typed: 4 words
+ You have typed: 20 words
  Typing speed (WPM): 33 WPM
-Typing speed (CPM): 246 CPM
+ Typing speed (CPM): 505 CPM
 ____________________________________________________________
  Please type
          - 'exit' to exit or
          - 'start' to start the new practice.
 ____________________________________________________________
 ```